Compare ETS

 Post-1989 forestry sector and other removal activities: NZUs are granted to participants that voluntarily register in the scheme for removal activities.

 Forestry removal activities: Participants are entitled to receive one NZU per tCO2 removed for registered post-1989 forest land.
-If the forest is harvested* or deforested, units must be surrendered to account for the emissions.
+If the forest is harvested or the land is permanently deforested, units must be surrendered to account for the emissions.
 If the participant chooses to deregister from the scheme, NZUs equivalent to the number received must be returned.
-20 million NZUs were issued for forest removal activities in 2023.
+11.5 million NZUs were issued for forest removal activities in 2024.

-Other removal activities: 2.1 million allowances were granted in 2023 for other removal activities, such as producing a product with embedded GHGs.
+Other removal activities: 1.4 million allowances were granted in 2024 for other removal activities, such as destroying synthetic GHGs or producing and exporting a product with embedded GHGs, such as methanol.

-* Under the new “averaging” method for post-1989 forests, allowances are granted only up to the long-term average carbon stock, but therefore do not need to be surrendered at harvest.
+In 2019, forest carbon accounting shifted from the short term “stock change” to the long term “averaging” method for post-1989 forests, which then became compulsory for new entrants since 2023.
+Under the new method, allowances are granted only up to the long-term average carbon stock of the forest and therefore do not need to be surrendered at harvest, as long as replanting occurs.

 NZD 5.6 billion (USD 3.7 billion) since the beginning of the program

-NZD 480.9 million (USD 291.2 million) in 2024
+NZD 5.7 million (USD 3.3 million) in 2025

 Flexibility & Linking